Bridget Gorman

 Bridget Gorman is Dean of Undergraduates and Professor of Sociology at Rice.

-She grew up in Washington State and received her B.A. from Western Washington University in 1994, followed by a PhD in sociology and demography from Pennsylvania State University in 2000.
+Professor Bridget Gorman received her B.A. from Western Washington University in 1994, followed by a Ph.D. in sociology and demography from Pennsylvania State University in 2000.
 Bridget joined the Rice faculty in 2002 after completing a two-year postdoctoral fellowship in the Carolina Population Center at the University of North Carolina at Chapel Hill.

-Bridget is also an acclaimed teacher, having won multiple awards for teaching, mentoring, and service to students since joining the Rice faculty – including the Presidential Mentoring Award, and the George R. Brown Award for Excellence in Teaching (the university’s top teaching prize).
+Bridget’s research examines how social conditions and experiences shape group differences in health and well-being.
+She is also an acclaimed teacher, having won multiple awards for teaching, mentoring, and service to students since joining the Rice faculty – including the Presidential Mentoring Award and the George R. Brown Award for Excellence in Teaching (the university’s top teaching prize).

 Research Areas